unity3d-jp/MeshSync/Documentation~/BidirectionalSync.md

 [MeshSyncDCCPlugins](https://docs.unity3d.com/Packages/com.unity.meshsync.dcc-plugins@latest)
-for certain DCC tools have Bidirectional Sync feature that allows us to make changes in DCC Tools from inside Unity, in which we can simply turn on "Auto Sync" in the plugin properties to enable this feature.
+for certain DCC tools have Bidirectional Sync feature that allows us to make changes in DCC Tools from inside Unity, and that can be enabled by simply turning on "Auto Sync" in the plugin properties.

 ## Custom properties and Geometry Node Parameters